Skip to content

 3. Install dependencies and setup environment variables

-Additionally, bohra depends upon either a correctly configure kraken2 compatible database OR a sylph compatible database.
+Additionally, bohra depends upon either a correctly configure kraken2 compatible database.
 The bohra install-deps command will optionally download the databases for your and also set the appropriate environment variables for you.

 1. Activate your environment from step 2 above